The noun is a part of speech in the English Language, which characterizes the name of anything you want to write.

 Types of Nouns

 According to the name of any particular person, place, thing, or any idea in a sentence,

-The noun is classified into nine different types
+The noun is classified into twelve different types

 - Proper Noun

 - Uncountable Noun

 - Compound Noun